tomitan100/org.openhab.binding.bom/README.md

 __Local timestamp configuration:__

-When"Embed local timestamp" is enabled, each GIF frame will display the local timestamp.
-The timestamp format and properties can be specified.
+When"Embed local timestamp" is enabled, each PNG/GIF frame will display the local timestamp.
+The timestamp format and text properties can be specified.
 By default the following properties are used:

 `format=dd/MM/yyyy HH:mm:ss z, font-face=Arial, font-size=16, font-color=#080808, font-weight=bold, position=256 20`